thedanielvogelsang/vehicle_api/README.md

 ===== ====== ====== ====== ====== ====== ====== ====== ===== ===== ===== ===== ===== ===== =====

+In addition to the API, every model and endpoint shares a nest of happy and sad tests.

   **TO SEE THE API ONLINE, run**
   ```shell
     rails s
   ```
-  and visit "http://localhost:3000/api/v1/ \<resource\>" to see each json response, **use Postman to test the create, update, and delete functionality.**
+  and visit "http://localhost:3000" to see the home page, **use Postman to test the create, update, and delete functionality.**

 ====== ****** ====== ****** ====== ****** ======